Being Anglo-Saxon an experimental archaeology kiln project

 Materials have been sourced locally for this project.
 London Clay has kindly been donated to the project by Tarmac.
 Boulder Clay has been sourced from Bulmer Brick and Tile Company.

-Explore the resources below to discover more about this experimental archaeology project, including a video, photo gallery and blog series.
+Explore the resources on this page to discover more about the different stages involved in building and firing the experimental kiln, which took place at Hands on Heritage in Suffolk in 2022-2023, including a video, photo gallery and blog series.

-Experimental Anglo-Saxon Ipswich Ware Kiln
+Archive Report: An Experimental Ipswich ware Kiln

 Being Anglo-Saxon: Blog Series